-Build a blog using Nuxt.js and Sanity.io on Cloudflare Pages · Cloudflare Pages docs
+Build a blog using Nuxt.js and Sanity.io on Cloudflare Pages

 Conclusion

-Congrats, you've deployed your own blog, powered by Nuxt, Sanity.io, and Cloudflare Pages.
+By completing this guide, you have successfully deployed your own blog, powered by Nuxt, Sanity.io, and Cloudflare Pages.
 You can find the source code for both codebases on GitHub:

-- Blog frontend: https://github.com/signalnerve/nuxt-sanity-blog
+- Blog front end: https://github.com/signalnerve/nuxt-sanity-blog

 - Sanity dataset: https://github.com/signalnerve/sanity-blog-schema

 If you enjoyed this tutorial, you may be interested in learning how you can use Cloudflare Workers, our powerful serverless function platform, to augment your existing site.
-Check out the tutorial to learn more!
+Refer to the tutorial to learn more.